InteractiveNinja/tautulli-ntfy-webhook/readme.md

 #### How to get `PLEX_TOKEN`

-Follow the guide to get token your [Plex API Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+Follow the guide to get your [Plex API Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 Copy the value after the `X-Plex-Token=` from the URL.
-This is ur PLEX API Token
+This is your Plex API Token.

 ## Contributing